The 11 types of ICHRA classes

 For years, companies have had ways of providing different kinds of healthcare coverage to different kinds of employees.
 This blog focuses on Individual Coverage Health Reimbursement Arrangements, or ICHRAs, which have only been a thing for a few years.
 They’re not to be confused with legacy Health Reimbursement Arrangements, or just plain HRAs, which amount to a license for big companies to give their top executives a tax-advantaged blank check to cover all their healthcare-adjacent costs.

-But now it’s Joe and Jane Lunchbuckets’ turn.
-There are 11 ways of divvying employees up into classes for ICHRA purposes.
+There are 11 ways of dividing employees up into classes for ICHRA purposes.

 11 types of ICHRA classes for 2024